Melia88/student-workbook/src/reflections/wk2/quiz2.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
-A parameter is basically a place holder that can pass other values
+A parameter is basically a place holder in a function that can pass other values into that function.
+This keeps the function versatile and not bound by a certain list of values.

 An argument are those values we want to pass through the parameter